larsondg2000/VanGogh/README.md

   2) RegNet
   3) EfficientNet

-The models have pre-trained weights with a trainable classidier.
+The models have pre-trained weights with a trainable classifier.
 It uses two python files to train the models:
   1) train.py
   2) train_functions.py